qizongtai/scModules/README.md

 of single-cell RNA-seq and TCR-seq data.
-It integrates multiple genomic information (e.g., copy number aberration (CNA)) and statistical algorithms (e.g., non-negative matrix factorization (NMF)) to provide semi-automated end to end analyses that are NOT available in the popular single-cell package **Seurat**.
+It integrates multiple genomic information (e.g., copy number aberration (CNA)) and statistical algorithms (e.g., non-negative matrix factorization (NMF)) to provide semi-automated end-to-end analyses that are NOT available in the popular single-cell package **Seurat**.
 Currently, four modules are developed.
 The methodologies have been tested in several high-impact publications including Cell and Science. scModules enhances our ability to extract